Universal-Team/db/docs/_3ds/raptor3ds.md

 systems:
 - 3DS
 title: Raptor3DS
-update_notes: '<p dir="auto">The Tango Sector and Outer Region Sector are now fully playable, and Shop enter timer reduced by over half.<br>

-  Some crashes and temporary workarounds need to be properly fixed.</p>'
+update_notes: <p dir="auto">This release is mainly to speed up the game a bit.</p>
-updated: '2022-10-09T18:03:59Z'
+updated: '2022-10-12T02:19:18Z'
-version: 0.6.0
+version: 0.6.1
-version_title: Tango and Outer Region
+version_title: Speed Boost
 ---
 Reversed-engineered source port from Raptor Call Of The Shadows ported to the Nintendo 3DS.